 Whether it's a brief product survey or a commentary input you want to reach out for, you should constantly gather feedback from customers.

-It's crucial to deliver only relevant data to the user as they interact with your product.
-Notifications assist and push them forward towards progress.
+It's crucial to deliver only relevant information to the user as they interact with your product.
+Contextual notifications assist and push them forward towards progress.
 Sending untimely messages not aligned with the user's stage (or context) will only cause confusion or even frustration.

 Users tend to make up their minds rather quickly after receiving in-app notifications that don't suit their interests.
 This fact directly impacts user retention as they will start losing their interest and trust in your product value.